 Figure 36: 2023 Ford Escape to be rented for transportation.

-Plan B: FedEx Land Freight by Truck
+Plan BBBBBBBBA: FedEx Land Freight by Truck

 In the case that the 2023 Ford Escape or similar mid-size SUV cannot be rented by the QHDT team, the VBM will be land freighted by FedEx Freight Shipping Services.
 The team will dissemble the machine and pack it into a wooden crate to be shipped by FedEx via Less Than Truckload (LTL) Freight shipping from Kingston, Ontario, Canada to Bastrop, Texas, USA.